wongshiyuen/Pneumonia_Classification_ResNet50/README.md

 1. resnet50_3.py achieved the highest accuracy (91.35%) due to validation loss tiebreaker.
 2. Mixup augmentation (v4, v5) improved robustness but reduced accuracy at higher alpha values.
 3. Label smoothing (v3smoothing) caused slight accuracy loss due to over-regularization.
+4. Small differences (<1%) in test accuracy between resnet50_3.py and preactiv_resnet50_3.py, resnet50_3smoothing.py, as well as resnet50_4.py (alpha=0.05), might also be due to randomness rather than model or data augmentation method superiority.

 NOTE: In order to reproduce results here for resnet50_4.py, please alter the value of alpha as necessary.